TKA-Developments/Backend-Challenge/README.md

     - PUT a user with `currentlyBorrowing`
     - DELETE a book will remove the book from user's `favorites` and `currentlyBorrowing`
     - DELETE a user should remove the user from the books' `borrowedBy`
+- Create additional tests for each point of the bonus points that you decided to implement. **Again, this is a very important step to let us know how thorough you are.**
 - Come up with something fun!